 What’s your total?

-- It’s common to spend $2,000 to $12,000 just to outfit an RV for long term boondocking use, when you factor in items like solar panels, solar charge controller, battery bank, battery charger (or converter), battery monitor, power inverter, and portable generator, and that does not include professional service time if you hire a shop to install parts for you.
+- It’s common to spend $2,000 to $12,000 just to outfit an RV for long term boondocking use, when you factor in items like solar panels, solar charge controller, battery bank, battery charger (or converter), battery monitor, power inverter, portable generator, Internet access, and that does not include professional service time if you hire a shop to install parts for you.